mehulagg/gitlab/doc/security/rack_attack.md

 You can prevent brute-force passwords attacks, scrapers, or any other offenders by throttling requests from IP addresses that are making large volumes of requests.
-If you find throttling is not enough to protect you against abusive clients, Rack Attack offers IP whitelisting, blacklisting, Fail2ban style filtering, and tracking.
+If you find throttling is not enough to protect you against abusive clients, Rack Attack offers IP allowlisting, denylisting, Fail2ban style filtering, and tracking.

 For more information on how to use these options see the [Rack Attack README](https://github.com/kickstarter/rack-attack/blob/master/README.md).